zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

       LIST BPX
       ```

-   If the user who runs the ZWESIS01 and ZWESAUX started tasks does not have UPDATE access to both facilities, follow the instructions below.
+   If the user who runs the zssServer started task does not have UPDATE access to both facilities, follow the instructions below.

    - If you use RACF, complete the following steps:
       <details>